Coelecanth/project2FlagIt/TESTING.md

 - `npm install -D jest-environment-jsdom`

-Due to a change in Jest's default configuration, you'll need to add the following code to the top of the `.test.js` file:
+Due to a change in Jest's default configuration, Iw as advised that I needed to add the following code to the top of the `fag-array.test.js` file:

 ```js
 /**